dantegates/dantegates.github.io/_posts/2018-05-24-From-Docker-to-Kubernetes.md

 So how do we customize this default chart to run our flask app.
 It turns out there are only 2 things we need to add to a single file to complete the chart.

 1. Specify our custom docker image.
-2. Specify which port inside the container kubernetes should listen to.
+2. Specify which port inside the container Kubernetes should listen to.

 To make the first change we edit the lines in `app-chart/values.yml` from